Modular structure in labour networks reveals skill basins: Discussion and Policy Implications

-This work suffers from a number of limitations, which we hope to address in future work.
-Firstly, we adopt tools from evolutionary economic geography to capture the degree of skill-overlap between industry pairs which we infer from labour mobility patterns.
-While this approach has been widely deployed in the literature, there exist current efforts to more precisely measure the skill content of industries (see e.g., \citet{turco2020knowledge}).
-Additionally, by aggregating our network data over many years, we implicitly assume that the skill clusters are fixed.
-While this assumption is backed up by some analysis of similar German data \citep{neffke2017inter}, an interesting avenue of future research would be to investigate the patterns and drivers of change in the modular structure of the network over time.
+On a methodological level, we implicitly assume that skill clusters are fixed over time.
+While this assumption is backed up by some analysis of similar German data \citep{neffke2017inter}, an interesting avenue of future research would be to investigate the patterns and drivers of change in the modular structure of the network over longer periods of time which is particularly pertinent for the design of longer term policies, such as higher level education.
+Similarly, short term periods of high mobility in response to a shock is of key interest, particularly in the case of Covid 19.

-Secondly, we apply our methodology to data from Ireland, a small open economy with employment that is concentrated in services (despite the fact that GDP is dominated by FDI-led manufacturing).
-We focus our analysis on services, finding a robust signal in terms of the size of the labour pool in adjacent industries associated with employment growth.
-But the signal is weaker for manufacturing.
-A clear next step would be to apply this methodology to a wide variety of countries, including those with a higher concentration of employment in manufacturing.
-Additionally, our set-up is easily adaptable to study more dis-aggregate patterns employment growth, for example at the region-industry level.
+Our study is limited by the nature of the data required to study worker inter-industry labour mobility.
+Longitudinal micro data on individual workers is only available in very limited circumstances, and is not even collected in all countries, even highly developed ones with advanced statistical capabilities.
+If collected, it is typically only available under limited access agreements.
+While efforts have been made to standardise and compare labour networks across countries \citep{straulino2021bi}, further work is required to build and release comparable administrative datasets for cross-country studies.

-Finally, in order to more fully assist policy efforts, further investigation of worker traits and drivers of inter-industry mobility is warranted.
-While the idea that the presence of skills and capabilities in 'related' sectors benefits employment growth is well-established, the precise mechanisms by which firms access these skills and facilitate transitions remains less well understood.
+Finally, while the idea that the presence of skills and capabilities in 'related' sectors benefits employment growth is well-established, the precise mechanisms by which firms access these skills and facilitate transitions remains less well understood.
+While a number of recent studies aim to more precisely measure the skill content of firms and industries using occupation and task based data (see e.g., \citet{neffke2019value, turco2020knowledge}), further investigation of worker traits and drivers of inter-industry mobility is warranted.

 \begin{footnotesize} \end{footnotesize}

 \bf{ Appendix}